useR-2018/website/content/blog/interview-with-thomas-lin-pedersen.md

 **Yeah, it's funny.
 At least to me, like, a lot of time, you know, I could still be in the shower and be like "ah, okay.
-I could try things this way"**
+I could try things this way".**

 Thomas:

 So I think that's my "methodology".
 Then, I think I'm a rather creative person.
-Again, we talked about this, that, for me, if I get a good idea, it can rummage in my head for a long time.
-Maybe subconsciously.
+If I get a good idea, it can rummage in my head for a long time, maybe subconsciously.
 Like, I wouldn't think about it, but then, at some point, it would be so annoying that I haven't made something out of that idea that I'm kinda forced to make a package out of it.
 And this happens quite a lot.
 So